Skip to content

 3. Foundation

 Leaving your foundation for last allows your makeup to “marinate and marry everything together for a flawless finish,” Sara explains.
-She likes to add Sunshine Skin Tint to the back of her hand before dipping a fluffy foundation brush into it and tapping it onto her skin.
+She likes to add her favorite formula to the back of her hand before dipping a fluffy foundation brush into it and tapping it onto her skin.
 Start at the center of your face and work outward.
 Be sure not to drag your brush—just stamp, pat, and tap to keep the groundwork you laid down in all the right places.

 WREN ADDING FOUNDATION